SATHYASEELAN-S/Django-blog-webapplication/README.md

 ## Features

 - User authentication and authorization.
-- Create, edit, and delete blog posts.
+- Create, edit, delete blog posts and comment functionality.
 - Responsive design using Bootstrap 5 for both mobile and desktop.

 ## Getting Started